 Dr Esther Muema

-Previously during my PhD work I focused on the soil nitrification process, through the assessment of dynamics of ammonia-oxidizing bacteria (AOB) and archaea (AOA) in tropical agro-ecosystems that were managed by the integrated soil fertility management strategies (ISFM, combination of organic and inorganic soil inputs).
+In this perspective, my research focus has been on the biological nitrogen fixation process, by studying the diversity of the rhizobial communities which associate with indigenous South African legumes in the Succulent Karroo biome of South Africa.
+Previously, I focused on the soil nitrification process, through the assessment of dynamics of ammonia-oxidizing bacteria (AOB) and archaea (AOA) in tropical agro-ecosystems that were managed by the integrated soil fertility management strategies (ISFM, a combination of organic and inorganic soil inputs).